database-client/document/connection.md

 ## Object Filter

-Quickly filter objects, VSCode does not support creating input boxes, this is the only way.
+Quickly filter database objects, or by clicking the filter button to the right of the tables.

 ![filter](images/filter.gif)